-There was no crying in the chapel — except for tears of joy — when Priscilla Presley recently served as matron of honor at a ceremony held at Elvis Presley’s Graceland Wedding Chapel in Las Vegas.
+There was no crying in the chapel — except for tears of joy — when Priscilla Presley recently served as matron of honor at a ceremony held at Elvis Presley’s Graceland Wedding Chapel

 The glowing bride wore a white gown with lace overlay, reminiscent of Priscilla’s hand-beaded dress when she married the King of Rock ’n’ Roll in 1967.
 Cherished memories of that day came flooding back to Priscilla.
 “I remember the nerves,” Priscilla shares exclusively with Closer.
 “Like any couple, we were very nervous.”